-Berthellina citrina is common in a variety of Hawaiian habitats, from under rocks in the low intertidal to ledges and caves at night on many reefs.
-There is some uncertainly about the name, with some referring to it as Berthellina delicata.
+Berthellina delicata is common in a variety of Hawaiian habitats, from under rocks in the low intertidal to ledges and caves at night on many reefs.
+This species was long considered Berthellina citrina, a species apparently restricted to the Red Sea.
 There have also been suggestions that the yellow form seen below might in fact be another species.
-I have no particular knowledge myself about which way to go, so I plan to just leave it as B. citrina until the dust settles a bit more.

 Hawaiian specimens have been found to eat a variety of corals and sponges.
 One of the more unusual but common dietary items is the orange tube coral Tubastraea coccinea.
 In the shot immediately below, a specimen has its proboscis extended into the central cup of the coral and is scraping away coral tissue.
 Just below the Berthellina's head is a cup that has been partially eaten.